phollyerviggiani/patrick-portfolio/README.md

 Through this project, I developed a strong understanding of modern web architecture, including the differences between SSG, SSR, and CSR and their impact on performance and SEO.
 I also gained experience implementing secure authentication systems using JWT and designing role-based access control across both frontend and backend.

 ### Why This Demonstrates CPA Skills
-This project demonstrates my ability to design and implement scalable, secure, and maintainable web applications.
-It highlights my understanding of full-stack development, API integration, and modern architectural patterns.
+This project demonstrates my ability to develop modern full-stack web applications while applying key CPA outcomes, including web development, API integration, and security practices, through JWT authentication and role-based access control.
+It also highlights essential employability skills, such as problem-solving and critical thinking, in designing scalable and efficient application architecture.

 ---